cocos/cocos-docs/en/cocos-service/agc-apm.md

 `getNetworkMeasureProperty(id: string, propertyName: string): string`

 Obtains all attributes from a NetworkMeasure instance by JSON object.
-You can refer to AGC APM document - [getProperties](https://developer.huawei.com/consumer/en/doc/development/AppGallery-connect-References/networkmeasure#getProperties).
+You can refer to [getProperties](https://developer.huawei.com/consumer/en/doc/development/AppGallery-connect-References/networkmeasure#getProperties) documentation for details.

 **Parameter Description**: